Mediatrax/MVCFramework/README.md

  1. Change your Path in the .htaccess
  2. Connect to your db in the core model
+ 3. The log feature is only for testing!
+Don't use the function when you publish your projekt!

 Please feel free to make commits!